 New Hampshire Other

-Come Explore New Hampshire’s Trails!
+Ride New Hampshire’s Trails!

-The vast majority of riders follow the rules and practice safe responsible riding, but illegal off-trail riding, speeding, driving under the influence, and modified exhaust systems and failure to obey speed limits damage the reputation of all trail riders and threaten the essential partnership with landowners that makes the sport possible.
+The vast majority of riders follow the rules and practice safe responsible riding, but illegal off-trail riding, speeding, driving under the influence, and modified exhaust systems damage the reputation of all trail riders and threaten the essential partnership with landowners that makes the sport possible.
 Our ability to provide adequate services to our core hunting, fishing, and outdoor constituents as well as managing a rapidly expanding OHRV industry is difficult with our current level of staffing, so your cooperation to make the sport safe and fun for all is essential.

 NH Fish and Game Department